tadegbayi/Data-Engineering-Capstone-Project-for-Norby-Inc/README.md

 ![](aggregated_shipments.png)

 #### Requirement 3: Analysis of Best Performing Product
-We went even further by analysing which product was the best performer.
-We considered how many points it got in customer reviews, the day it was ordered the most, and whether that day happened to be a public holiday.
+We went even further by analysing for the best performing product.
+We considered how many points it got in customer reviews, the day it was ordered the most, and whether that day happened to be a public holiday or not.
 We also calculated the percentages of different review scores and the percentages of shipments that were early or late for this product.

 ![](best_product.png)